Youssef-Harby/ms-stac-proxy/README.md

 1. Intercepts requests to the STAC API
 2. Forwards them to the Microsoft Planetary Computer
-3. Detects which collection is being requested
+3. Detects which collection is being requested (with fallback to "default-collection" if none is found)
 4. Fetches and caches appropriate SAS tokens
-5. Transforms responses by signing Azure blob URLs
+5. Transforms responses by signing Azure blob URLs (excluding public assets storage)
 6. Returns the modified response to the client

+The proxy includes a visual dashboard-style startup display showing key information like the STAC API URL, GitHub repository, and target API.

 ## Setup